 Admission Criteria Entrance into the Graduate Diploma in Counselling and Psychotherapy requires: An Australian Bachelor degree (AQF 7) in a related discipline (teaching, social work, social sciences, psychology, counselling or similar) with at least a 60% average marks.
 An Australian Bachelor degree in any discipline with at least a 60% average marks AND relevant work experience or completion of The Cairnmillar Institute’s Counselling Skills Foundational and Intermediate short courses prior to the enrolment.
 A Diploma (AQF 5) or Advanced Diploma (AQF 6) AND at least one year of work experience in a relevant field.
-To apply: Prospective students are required to submit an application through the Apply Now page, with certified copies of the following supporting documentation: Most recent academic transcripts A current curriculum vitae A 500 word personal statement outlining the reasons for wanting to undertake the course Proof of residency/citizenship (e.g. passport, birth certificate, or citizenship certificate) Two references, preferably with at least one academic, using the online HODSPA reference system.
+To apply: During an application period, prospective students are invited to submit an application through the Apply Now page, by providing the following; Most recent academic transcripts A current curriculum vitae Proof of residency/citizenship (e.g. passport, birth certificate, or citizenship certificate) Two references, preferably with at least one academic, using the online HODSPA reference system.
 A guide on how to use the system is available here.
+Note: Future intakes for Counselling and Psychotherapy programs no longer require a separate personal statement to be submitted whilst applying.
+Instead, applicants will be asked questions within the application form regarding their study and career aspirations and past experiences.
+Responses to these questions should roughly amount to 500 words.
 Prospective students who are short-listed will be invited to attend an interview with members of the School Teaching Faculty.
 This provides the applicant with the opportunity to discuss any questions they have about the course of study.